dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 If you can wait until the virtual machine exits, add a「shutdown hook」with the method Runtime.addShutdownHook.
 As of Java 9, you can use the Cleaner class to register an action that is carried out when an object is no longer reachable (other than by the cleaner).
 These are uncommon situations in practice.
 See the API documentation for details on these two approaches.

-Caution

-Do not use the finalize method for cleanup.
+Caution: Do not use the finalize method for cleanup.
 That method was intended to be called before the garbage collector sweeps away an object.
 However, you simply cannot know when this method will be called, and it is now deprecated.

-4.7 Packages
+### 4.7 Packages

 Java allows you to group classes in a collection called a package.
 Packages are convenient for organizing your work and for separating your work from code libraries provided by others.
 In the following sections, you will learn how to use and create packages.

-4.7.1 Package Names
+#### 4.7.1 Package Names

 The main reason for using packages is to guarantee the uniqueness of class names.
 Suppose two programmers come up with the bright idea of supplying an Employee class.
 As long as both of them place their class into different packages, there is no conflict.
 In fact, to absolutely guarantee a unique package name, use an Internet domain name (which is known to be unique) written in reverse.
 You then use subpackages for different projects.
 For example, consider the domain horstmann.com.
 When written in reverse order, it turns into the package name com.horstmann.
 You can then append a project name, such as com.horstmann.corejava.
 If you then place the Employee class into that package, the「fully qualified」name becomes com.horstmann.corejava.Employee.